qtranslate/qtranslate-xt/readme.txt

 - current=[shown|hidden] - whether to display the current language in the menu.

 We understand that this is not a very user-friendly way to adjust the options, but it works, and we will provide a better in-editor interface to specify them in the future.

+= Can I enable Language Switching Buttons on my plugin's custom page? =

+Yes, enter the relevant and distinctive part of your page URL into "Custom Pages" configuration option.
+When page is loaded, two Java scripts will be added, "admin/js/common.js" and "admin/js/edit-custom-page.js", from which you may figure out how it works.
+The Language Switching Buttons will control fields listed in "Custom Fields" option.
+Those fields will now store the input for all enabled languages.
+It is up to the theme and other relevant plugins, if those field values will show up translated on the front-end.
+Some theme and plugins pass the values through `__()` translation function and then values are translated.
+They might use `apply_filters` method, and then name of that filter can be listed in "Custom Filters" configuration option, in order to get the field translated on the front-end.

+If your case is still cannot be handled in this general way, you may develop your own Java script, similar to  "admin/js/edit-custom-page.js", and load it from your own file path using "qtranxf_custom_admin_js" hook.
+Looking through other "admin/js/edit-*.js" scripts may give you an idea how to do yours.

+= How can I customize menu depending on the language? =

+If you wish a menu item not to show up for a specific language, remove its translation for that language from "Navigation Label" field in menu editor.

 = Can I translate slugs? =